Fire

 - Select the folder that you want to add and click on open

-- Now select the list of files and right-click on it then choose save the playlist to a file
+- Now select the list of files and right-click on it then choose Save the playlist to a file

 - A new window will open allowing you to choose the destination folder and name the playlist